 It's a great place to bring kids and you'll find information up at each enclosure telling you about the animals as well as alerts letting you know about any special feeding times and our events program.
 You can support the work we do by donating in the farm courtyard or by becoming a 'Friend of the Farm', our annual sponsorship option.

 The Steadings Café can be found at the Visitor Hub courtyard and is run by the Action Group during the week as a training opportunity for young people with different needs.
 The Café is staffed at weekends by Falkirk Community Trust.
 You'll find a selection of hot and cold food and drinks including items made with fresh free range eggs from the farm.
 Next to the café are the ruins of the old house and a children's play area.

-The Visitor Centre is currently closed for refurbishment but is due to reopen summer 2016.
-There is a meeting room and education room which you can book for a small fee.
+The Visitor Centre has re-opened after refurbishment and has a meeting room and education room which you can book for a small fee.

 Please check out the events section for upcoming activities in the park, we run a whole program of events from wildlife watches to craft sessions.
 Education activities and private tours can also be booked directly with the Countryside Ranger and the Outdoor Activities team run camping sessions and offer options such as canoeing from the Old Mill building on site.

 We run a regular conservation volunteering program which you can join at any time.
 We welcome everyone and you don't need any special skills, just enthusiasm, sensible outdoor clothing and an interest in improving the park.
 Please contact the Countryside Ranger to register your interest and find out more via our email@example.com email address.